adihrustic/Mullvad-WireGuard-Wrapper/README.md

 # mullvad_wg
-Simple script that makes it easier to use Mullvad's VPN with WireGuard
+Simple script that makes it easier to use Mullvad's VPN with WireGuard.

 ## Prerequisites
 * [Mullvad Account](https://mullvad.net/)